Last updated: March 26, 2026

 Plus, we will discuss why an integration strategy should be a living document.

 Let’s dive into the details.
-But before, it is critical to notice that to supplement each element covered in this article, you will need to find a comprehensive data integration solution or a data integration provider that will help you achieve your goals in the short and long term.
+But before that, it is critical to notice that to supplement each element covered in this article, you will need to find a comprehensive data integration solution or a data integration provider that will help you achieve your goals in the short and long term.
+The right operating model matters as much as the technology itself: strategy, governance, implementation capability, and lifecycle support all need to work together.

 Application and System Integration is the cornerstone of modern business operations.
 When it comes to this type of integration, you need to be strategic about what applications and systems you want (or need) to connect with and in what order you will do it.